koka-lang/koka/test/bench/readme-icfp22.txt.md

    but on a modern CPU this should not be the case. (see Section 7 of the paper).
 3. The relative results of all other systems (ocaml, haskell, swift, java, cpp) are less important as those are just there to give a sense of the absolute performance of `koka` but are not used otherwise.
-We do use cpp as a baseline though of the "best" performance so in particular for rbtree it is expected that `koka` is at least as fast.
 4. The CPU/Cache/Memory/emulation matters: for example on the AMD5950x/x64 the `rbtree` benchmark with `kokafbip` is over 30% faster than `cpp`, but on the M1/aarch64 only 7%.
 [1], or running Docker emulated on an M1 makes Haskell use over 50x times the memory of koka on rbtree while